efredericks/gvsu-cis373/assets/labs/lab3.md

 1. Your beats (your progression of button presses, written down), light show included, and demo what you've done for the day!

-2. An idea (napkin-style, written down, and discussed with me) for how to use embedded devices in a *meaningful* project.
+2. An idea (napkin-style, written down, and discussed with me) for how to use embedded devices in a *meaningful* project. **You need to submit two for your writeup by tomorrow night!**

 ## A Brief Word